 - Ease of storage and distribution: What is the cost of secondary packaging and transportation to get the product to the retailer?
 Will the product be stored for a period of time before going on display?

 - Shelf life: How long might my product sit on the shelf before consumer consumption?

 - Information: What are the ingredients, product benefits, consumer cautions, brand identity?

 Your package is one of the most important elements in a successful new product launch.
 However, you need to be flexible and consider alternative options, which can be equally eye-catching and functional.

-Key cost drivers for food packaging are:
+Key cost drivers for food packaging include the following:

-- Packaging production (printing, production, and labor): It is possible to make tradeoffs, such as between labor and production costs, but be sure you understand the implications of possible trade-offs in your time and effort and in the look of your package.
+It is possible to make tradeoffs, such as between labor and production costs, but be sure you understand the implications of possible trade-offs in your time and effort and in the look of your package.